Dallas Work Injury Doctors for Shoulder Pain

 Red Flags Of A Shoulder Injury

-In some cases, you may know that you have a shoulder injury the moment when it happens, such as with a dislocated shoulder.
+In some cases, you may know that you have an injury the moment when it happens, such as with a dislocated shoulder.
 But in other cases, you may be less sure.
-Here are three warning signs that you should see a doctor about your shoulder health:
+Here are four warning signs that you should see a doctor:

 - Stiffness.
 Do you wake up in the morning with a stiff shoulder?
-Can you move your shoulder to achieve a normal, full range of motion?
+Can you move it to achieve a normal, full range of motion?
 Can you move your shoulders in a complete circular motion?
 If not, you may be suffering from any number of shoulder health conditions.

 - Instability.
 If your shoulder feels like it could pop out of its socket or slide out of place, you are suffering from feelings of instability – a sign that something in your shoulder is out of place.
 Another sign of instability and possible dislocation is feeling pain when lifting your arms.

 - Weakness.
 Do you have considerably more strength in one shoulder than in the other?
 Do you suddenly no longer have the strength in your shoulder that you normally do?
 While there are multiple causes for shoulder weakness, one explanation is that you are suffering from a shoulder condition that needs medical attention.